ScreamingSandals/ScreamingLib/docs/modules/core.md

 ## Configuration
 ScreamingLib doesn't bundle a configuration system like Bukkit, so you will have to use an external library.
 We recommend using Sponge's [Configurate](https://github.com/SpongePowered/Configurate) library, which I will demonstrate the usage for in this chapter.

+Configurate supports many formats, but I'll use `configurate-yaml` in this example (all work on the same principle).
+You can check out the available formats [here](https://github.com/SpongePowered/Configurate#configurate-loaders).

 ### Usage

 #### Maven